luongbalinh/play-mongo/README.md

-Play 2.5.4 (Scala) Reactivemongo Template
+Play 2.5.10 (Scala) Reactivemongo Template
 =========================================

 **Play (Scala) - ReactiveMongo - Redis - Guice**

-A full-stack web application using Play 2.5.4 for endpoint backend, Reactivemongo for reactive MongoDB driver, Redis for Cache, Guice for dependency injection, ScalaTest and Mockito for unit testing and integration testing, FlapDoodle embedded Mongo driver, embedded Redis driver, Frisby for endpoint testing, and
+A web backend application using Play 2.5.10 for endpoint backend, Reactivemongo for reactive MongoDB driver, Redis for Cache, Guice for dependency injection, ScalaTest and Mockito for unit testing and integration testing, FlapDoodle embedded Mongo driver, embedded Redis driver, Frisby for endpoint testing.
- AngularJs, Bookstrap and Coffee script for frontend.

 * **PlayFramework** - a high velocity web framework for Java and Scala.
-This project currently uses 2.5.4 with the Scala API.
-Play 2.5.4 recommends to get rid of global settings, i.e. (Global.scala), and use dependency injection as the best practices for both writing code and testing.
+This project currently uses 2.5.10 with the Scala API.
+Play 2.5.10 recommends to get rid of global settings, i.e. (Global.scala), and use dependency injection as the best practices for both writing code and testing.
   * [PlayFramework Docs](http://www.playframework.com/documentation/)

 * **PlayReactiveMongo**  a non-blocking MongoDB driver.
 It also provides some useful additions for handling JSON.